tvalerius/CSL-Styles/README.md

 # CSL-Styles
 Modified versions of prior CSL styles to use for NIH grant proposals.
 These are used in Zotero for adding references to grants.
+For guidance on using, installing, or editing citation styles in Zotero, see the documentation: [Styles [Zotero Documentation]](https://www.zotero.org/support/styles)

 ***